 As to the morning spent at the Don Bosco School, I fondly recalled the young and enthusiastic Brother Theodore from Togo and Father Vicente from Valencia, Spain whose thirty something years in Africa had beaten down his body but not his spirit.
 He was elated to meet someone who not only could speak Spanish but had come from Valencia, albeit California.
 I had first seen the Don Bosco building upon arrival in the San Michel area of the city—its huge mural of Don Bosco gazing over the roundabout.
 The Salesians were no strangers–I knew them from a high school retreat in New York.
 For some reason, the familiar face of Don Bosco compelled me to inquire about the people within the imposing (by Bamako standards) pastel building.
 Certainly there was a story here.

 But it was really no secret.
 Brother Theodore, in a fit of transparency, took me by the arm and led me on a tour of the complex where 433 boys and 16 girls are housed.
 There was a simple chapel to be seen and many classrooms featuring vocational education.
 A middle-aged Frenchman was teaching auto mechanics to a group of older boys.
-He waved to me with some vigor.
+He found a moment to wave at me with some vigor.

 Brother Theodore explained only 5% of the students are Catholic; the rest are Muslim.
 Father Vicente added that relations in Mali between the religions was good–he had attended many Catholic weddings and funerals where many Muslims were in attendance and vice versa.